‘Just horrific’: 6 dead, 12 injured in Sacramento shooting, police say - NewsBreak

 SACRAMENTO, Calif. — Six people were killed and 12 others were wounded after a shooting early Sunday in downtown Sacramento, California, police said.

-“My son was a very vivacious young man,” the victim’s mother, Pamela Harris, told KCRA.
-“Fun to be around, liked to party, smiling all the time.
-Don’t bother people.
-For this to happen is crazy.
-I’m just to the point right now, I don’t know what to do.
-I don’t even feel like this is real.
-I feel like this is a dream.”

-The Sacramento Police Department has not released the names of the people killed.

 Update 4:28 p.m.
 EDT April 3: Sacramento police said they recovered “at least one firearm” at the scene of the shooting but did not release any details, The Sacramento Bee reported.
-The number of people injured in the shooting was revised upward to 12, according to a news release from the Sacramento Police Department.
+The number of people injured in the shooting was revised upward to 12, according to the newspaper.

 Update 1:11 p.m.
 EDT April 3: Authorities are not sure whether there was a lone gunman or multiple shooters, KCRA-TV reported.
 Sacramento police Chief Kathy Lester said her department was asking for assistance from anyone who might have videos or photographs that might provide leads in apprehending the responsible parties.